Bahinabai: Later life

 deprive me of the happiness I know?

 The family of Bahinabai went to Dehu, the home-town of Tukaram and paid their respects to him.
-Here, the brahmin Bahinabai's acceptance of the lower caste Sudra Tukaram as her guru, agitated local brahmins, which led to harassment of the family and threatening of ostracism.
+Here, the brahmin Bahinabai's acceptance of the lower caste Shudra Tukaram as her guru, agitated local brahmins, which led to harassment of the family and threatening of ostracism.
 In Dehu, Bahinabai gave birth to a daughter, who she named Kasibai.
 But, she was distressed and mediated suicide.
 Tukaram in her vision, stopped her and blessed her with poetic powers and prophesied that she would have a son who was a companion in her previous birth, thus Bahinabai is believed to have started composition of poetry, the first of which were dedicated to Vithoba.
 Consequently, she had a son, who she named Vithoba, the exact time of his birth is not provided, but he is mentioned in a later part of her autobiography.

 Finally the family moved to Shirur, where Bahinabai practised a vow of silence for a while.
 In 1649, on Tukaram's death, Bahinabai revisited Dehu and fasted for eighteen days where, according to the traditional account, she was blessed with a vision of Tukaram again.
 She then visited the saint Ramdas and stayed in his company until his death in 1681.
 Afterwards she returned to Shirur.

 In last sections of her autobiography, Bahinabai says she has "seen her death".
 She prophesied her death and wrote a letter to Vithoba, her son, who had gone to Shukeshwar to perform last rites of his wife.
 On her death-bed, Bahinabai told Vithoba (her son) that he had been her son throughout her twelve previous births and also in her current (thirteenth) birth, which she believed was her last.
 Further, she narrated the tale of her twelve previous births, which are recorded in her autobiography.
 She died in 1700, at the age of 72.